Presidency of George Washington: Election of 1792

 As the presidential election of 1792 approached, Washington, pleased with the progress his administration had made in establishing a strong, stable federal government, hoped to retire rather than seek a second term.
 He complained of old age, sickness, the in-fighting plaguing his cabinet, and the increasing hostility of the partisan press.
 The members of his cabinet—especially Jefferson and Hamilton—worked diligently through the summer and autumn to persuade Washington not to retire.
-They apprised him of the potential impact the French Revolutionary Wars might have on the country and insisted that only someone with his popularity and moderation could lead the nation effectively during the volatile times ahead., pp. 310–312 In the end, "Washington never announced his candidacy in the election of 1792," wrote John Ferling in his book on Washington, "he simply never said that he would not consider a second term."
+They apprised him of the potential impact the French Revolutionary Wars might have on the country and insisted that only someone with his popularity and moderation could lead the nation effectively during the volatile times ahead.
+In the end, "Washington never announced his candidacy in the election of 1792," wrote John Ferling in his book on Washington, "he simply never said that he would not consider a second term."

 The 1792 elections were the first ones in U.S. history to be contested on anything resembling a partisan basis.
-In most states, the congressional elections were recognized in some sense as a "struggle between the Treasury department and the republican interest", as Jefferson strategist John Beckley wrote.
+In most states, the congressional elections were recognized in some sense as a "struggle between the Treasury Department and the republican interest", as Jefferson strategist John Beckley wrote.
 Because few doubted that Washington would receive the greatest number of electoral votes, the vice presidency became the focus of popular attention.
 The speculation here also tended to be organized along partisan lines – Hamiltonians supported Adams and Jeffersonians favored New York governor George Clinton.
 Both were technically candidates for president competing against Washington, as electoral rules of the time required each presidential elector to cast two votes without distinguishing which was for president and which for vice president.
 The recipient of the most votes would then become president, and the runner-up vice president.

 Washington was unanimously re-elected president, receiving 132 electoral votes (one from each elector), and Adams was re-elected vice president, receiving 77 votes.
 The other 55 electoral votes were divided among: George Clinton (50), Thomas Jefferson (4), and Aaron Burr (1).

 Washington's second inauguration took place in the Senate Chamber of Congress Hall in Philadelphia, Pennsylvania, on March 4, 1793.
 The presidential oath of office was administered by Supreme Court associate justice William Cushing.
 Washington's inaugural address was just 135 words, the shortest ever.
 The short and simple inauguration was viewed in a stark contrast to that of 1789, which was perceived by many as almost a monarchical coronation.

 Although his second term began simultaneously with Washington's, John Adams was sworn into office for that term on December 2, 1793, when the Senate reconvened, in the Senate Chamber of Congress Hall.
 The vice-presidential oath was administered by the president pro tempore of the Senate John Langdon.